Sometimes the most difficult decision of vacationing is deciding when.

 Events to catch: Italian Heritage Festival at the Coastal Discovery Museum, Burgers and Brew Fest, the Oyster Festival at Shelter Cove Community Park, the Hilton Head Motoring Festival and Historic Bluffton’s Seafood & Art Fest on Calhoun Street

 Winters on Hilton Head take the longer route when visiting the coast and don’t stay for long.
-Expect the holiday season in the month of December to be a big mix: a balmy 70 degrees on a Monday turns into a windy 50 degrees on a Tuesday.
-Be prepared for a coastal Christmas, as Hilton Head’s winter holidays have an average of 70 degrees—the Hilton Head isn’t a favorite of snowbirds for nothing!
-Christmas on the Island is the most festive and fun as the merriment can be found all around.
+Expect the holiday season in the month of December to be a big mix.
+A balmy 70 degrees on a Monday turns into a windy 50 degrees on a Tuesday.
+Be prepared for a coastal Christmas.
+Hilton Head’s winter holidays have an average of 70 degrees.
+The Island isn’t a favorite of snowbirds for nothing!
+Christmas is festive and fun as the merriment can be found all around.
 As it is our slowest season on the Hilton Head, the best spots in town are yours for the picking!
-Just remember that a lot of the watersport companies, and even some restaurants, close for the season and don’t reopen until the spring.
+Just remember that a lot of the watersport companies, and even some restaurants, close for the season.

-Temperatures: Highs in low 60s in December, highs in upper 50s to low 60s in January and highs in low to mid 60s in February
+Temperatures: Highs in low 60s in December and upper 50s to low 60s in January.
+Highs in low to mid 60s in February

 What to pack: Boots, red scarf, cashmere sweater, jeans, lightweight long sleeve shirts

-Events to catch: Dove Street Festival of Lights at Shelter Cove Towne Center, Winter Wonderland Festival at Shelter Cove Community Park and Harbour Town Lights in The Sea Pines Resort
+Events to catch: Lights at Shelter Cove Towne Center, Harbour Town Lights in The Sea Pines Resort